Tulsa Fertility Center White Logo

 Normal Conception

-Normal Conception.
-How Mother Nature Really Works
+Normal conception.
+How Mother Nature really works

 With nearly four million births every year in the United States alone, it is no wonder that we take the certainty of reproduction for granted.
 However, it is estimated that 20% of couples will have difficulty conceiving a child.
 It is often helpful for couples to gain a better understanding of the reproductive cycle as well as the possible causes of infertility.
 This section will guide you through the entire reproductive process.